grzegorznowak/slack-remind-all/README.md

 ### Motivation

-**T**he good old `/remind` slash command that comes by default from slack, doesnt handle channels' reminders in the way it is super useful normally.
-When you need to actually broadcast a message to everyone, making sure they will be prompted directly at some point, it falls short, by only showing a *dull message* no one will pay attention to.
+**T**he good old `/remind` slash command that comes by default with slack, doesnt handle channels' reminders in the way it is super useful normally.
+When you need to actually broadcast a message to everyone, making sure they will be prompted directly at some point, falls short, by only showing a dull message **no one** will pay attention to.

-**A**nd it's the place the custom app comes to the rescue, making it possible to issue a channel-wide `/remindall` command, with virtually the same syntax as the original one, that then registers **direct reminders** to everyone participating in the channel.
-Expect for bots, those poor things can't yet have reminders registered `(as of Dec 2018)`
+**I**t's the place the custom app comes to the rescue, making it possible to issue a channel-wide `/remindall` command, with virtually the same syntax as the original one, that then registers **direct reminders** to everyone participating in the channel.
+Except for bots - those poor things can't yet have reminders registered for themselves `(as of Dec 2018)`

 **F**or an example take an update of software you just compiled for your team, and need to spread the word.
 Usually, and this is proven by years of practice, it takes 3 prompts minimum for developer to acknowledge anything that isn't a new version